akashbdj/watch-dog/README.md

 **Normal**: The system starts out in the Normal state.
 If it goes into a critical state and starts recovering, it has to be recovered for > 2 minutes to be considered in the Normal state again.

-**Critical**: When the `Avg CPU Load > 1` for atleast 2 mins.
+**Critical**: When the `Avg CPU Load > 1` for atleast 2 minutes.

 **Recovering**: When the system is in Critical state, and immediately a `Avg.
 CPU Load` drops below 1, the machine goes into Recovering state.
 The System **may or may not** recover after this dip, but it seems like a potential candidate for recovery.
 Now if we see a `Avg.
 CPU Load > 1` at any point during recovery, the system again goes back to Critical state.
-If no high load is seen for atleast 2 mins, the system is considered as *recovered* and it moves to Normal state.
+If no high load is seen for atleast 2 minutes, the system is considered as *recovered* and it moves to Normal state.

 Transitioning from one state to another is managed by State Machine.